 But the benefits go far beyond the insurance and assurance aspects.
-It just makes all around good sense.
-For you see, each of these are in their own way, “good news” metals.
+It just makes all-around good sense.
+For you see, each of these is in their way, “good news” metal.

 As the developing world’s wealth increases, hundreds of millions of people have more disposable income – money left over after covering life’s basic expenses.
 For millennia, a significant portion has always been directed and will continue to find its way into precious metals’ ownership.

 In Asia, Indians regard gold and silver as “bank accounts in your hand,” dowries for exchange upon marriage, or the raw material for the creation of jewelry having lasting beauty.
 In China, where the savings rate can be as high as 40% of income, precious metals fulfill the timeless role of asset preservation.

 In North America, Eagle and Maple Leaf sales continue to set records.
 So far this year, over 26 million American Silver Eagles have been purchased - on track to set an annual record – the most since their introduction in 1986.

 When my daughter graduated from high school in 2000, my gift to her was a one-ounce gold Krugerrand – for which I paid $275.

 When America’s first pure gold coin, the 24-carat American Buffalo was introduced in 2006, I bought one for $800 for each of my children.